History of Fianna Fáil: Haughey (1979–92)

 1982/1983 was an extraordinary period for Irish politics.
 Two general elections were held and there were three attempts to overthrow Haughey as leader of Fianna Fáil.
 In the February 1982 general election Haughey again failed to win a majority.
 Several TDs led by Desmond O'Malley challenged Haughey for the leadership but backed down on the day of the vote.
 Haughey was elected Taoiseach with the help of Independent TDs.
 In October another attempt to oust Haughey was initiated by Charlie McCreevy.
 This time the issue was put to a vote but Haughey won easily when an open vote was held.
 Following the November 1982 general election Fianna Fáil lost power and another leadership battle loomed in Fianna Fáil.
 In February 1983 another challenge to overthrow Haughey was made.
 This time a secret ballot was held but the result was practically the same, 40 votes to 33 in favour of Haughey.
 Fianna Fáil then spent four years in opposition.

 Following the 1987 general election Fianna Fáil returned to power but had failed to gain an overall majority.
 Haughey was narrowly elected Taoiseach.
 During this term as Taoiseach Haughey belatedly concentrated on economic issues, trying to turn around the country's fiscal situation.
 During the 1980s, underlying economic problems became pronounced.
 Middle income workers were taxed 60% of their marginal income.
 By that time, Ireland was the sick man of Western Europe and barely escaped having the International Monetary Fund (IMF) take over the economy.
 In 1989 Haughey tried to pull off what would have been his greatest achievement.
 He called an early general election in the hope of gaining an overall majority.
-However, instead of gaining seats Fianna Fáil lost seats and was forced to form a coalition with the Progressive Democrats, a political offshoot, to stay in power.
+However, instead of gaining seats Fianna Fáil lost seats and was forced to form a coalition with the Progressive Democrats, a political offshoot led by O'Malley, to stay in power.
 Fianna Fáil had always ruled out coalition government beforehand, and many in the party were unhappy with Haughey's volte-face.
 This marked the beginning of the end for Haughey.

 Following the 1990 presidential election Haughey was forced to sack his Tánaiste and long-time friend, Brian Lenihan.
 In 1991 Haughey faced a leadership challenge from Albert Reynolds.
 This challenge was unsuccessful, but it showed that Haughey was losing his grip on the party.
 In 1992 Seán Doherty placed Haughey at the centre of a scandal regarding the tapping of two journalists' telephones ten years earlier.
 Haughey had always maintained that he knew nothing about this, but Doherty publicly stated otherwise.
-This time Haughey's luck had run out and he resigned.
+This time Haughey's luck had run out; under pressure from the PDs, he resigned.
 Albert Reynolds, who had challenged Haughey in 1991, emerged as the new leader of Fianna Fáil and Taoiseach.